EXCLUSIVE-U.S. regulators to vet Alibaba, JD.com, other Chinese firms' audits -sources | Business

 The respective accounting firms of Alibaba, JD.com and Yum China - PwC, Deloitte and KPMG - have also been notified of the inspection, the people added.
 Alibaba, JD.com, Yum China and the China Securities Regulatory Commission did not respond to requests for comment.

 Spokespeople for PwC and Deloitte said it was company policy not to comment on client matters.
 KPMG declined to comment on the matter.
-A PCAOB spokesperson on Tuesday said the board did not comment on inspections.
-The watchdog could not be reached for comment outside of U.S. business hours on Wednesday.
+A PCAOB spokesperson said the board did not comment on inspections.

 Alibaba's U.S.-listed stock closed down nearly 3% on Tuesday after Reuters' report, having been up about 1% in pre-market trade.
-Its Hong Kong shares narrowed losses to nearly 1% on Wednesday afternoon, after slumping more than 3% in the morning.
+Its Hong Kong shares closed down 1% on Wednesday, after slumping more than 3% in the morning.
 U.S. regulators have for more than a decade demanded access to audit papers of U.S.-listed Chinese companies, but Chinese authorities have been reluctant to let U.S. regulators inspect accounting firms in China, citing national security concerns.

 Alibaba, which went public in New York in 2014 in what was at the time the largest listing in history, is the most valuable Chinese firm listed in the United States with a market value of $248 billion as of Tuesday.
 NO SPECIAL TREATMENT